Story and photos by Cheryl Koller

 Now that summer is here again, we decided to repeat the trip (this time with lake attire).
 Lake Bostalsee is located in the nature reserve Saar-Hunsruck in the northern part of Saarland.
 The lake is 120 hectares (almost 300 acres) and is 20 meters deep at its deepest point.
 This makes it the largest recreational lake in Southwest Germany.
 Approximately 10% of the lake is classified as a protective zone and is marked off from any water sports.
 This area is a refuge for rare animals and plants.
 The other 90% of the lake is set up for pure fun!

 There are two areas adjacent to each other (across the water) that we found offering numerous activities on and beside the water ~ windsurfing, sailing, biking, hiking, fishing, swimming and miniature golf, just to name a few.
-They also offer surfing and sailing schools and diving.
+They also offer surfing and sailing schools as well as diving classes.

 If you would like to spend more than one day, there is a large campground with more than 400 campsites for RVs and tents.
 There is also a wellness center with a family swimming pool, indoor activity area for small children, pool tables and a grocery store.